JerBouma/FinanceToolkit/README.md

 ## Risk Metrics

-The Risk module is meant to calculate important risk metrics such as Value at Risk (VaR), Conditional Value at Risk (cVaR), Maximum Drawdown, Correlations, Beta, GARCH, EWMA and more. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk) which includes an explanation about the risk metrics, the parameters and an example.**
+The Risk module is meant to calculate important risk metrics such as Value at Risk (VaR), Conditional Value at Risk (cVaR), Maximum Drawdown, Correlations, Beta, GARCH, EWMA and more. **Find the Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/risk-module) and the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/risk) which includes an explanation about the risk metrics, the parameters and an example.**

 - Value at Risk (VaR) with distributions Historical, Gaussian, Student-t, Cornish-Fisher.
 - Conditional Value at Risk (cVaR) with distributions Historical, Gaussian, Laplace, Logistic.